Samaikyandhra movement: Hyderabad

 Capital: Since the state of Andhra Pradesh loses Hyderabad if Telangana gets divided, the people of the former region expressed concerns over the lack of a proper capital to their state.

 Revenue: Proponents of the Samaikyandhra Movement argue that a division of the state will be detrimental to the other regions as majority of the state's revenue comes from the capital Hyderabad and the proper development and implementation of welfare programs in the Andhra Pradesh state would not be possible along with the establishment of a new capital.

 Employment & Education: Students feel that in case of a division, youth of the Coastal Andhra and Rayalaseema will be denied many education and employment opportunities, especially from Hyderabad.
 Medical students also fear that since 85 per cent of super specialty course seats were allotted to colleges in Telangana, students from other regions may not be able to pursue important PG courses like cardiology.

-Water: Division of the state, they argue, would also result in water problems in Coastal Andhra & Rayalaseema since Telangana is on the upstream of Krishna & Godavari rivers.
+Water: Division of the state, they argue, would also result in water problems in Coastal Andhra and Rayalaseema since Telangana is on the upstream of Krishna and Godavari rivers.
 Farmers & water-users associations express fear that division of the state would render upland areas in Krishna delta into a desert and force farmers to migrate as daily wage earners.
 According to water experts, the Polavaram Project could take up to 15 years for completion and due to the state division its reservoir would be located in Telangana region which could further intensify the already existing interstate disputes over the project.

-Safety & Security in Hyderabad: People in Coastal Andhra & Rayalaseema regions express worries about the safety of their friends and relatives who have settled in the state capital, Hyderabad and the fear that they would be considered ‘non-locals’ in their own state.
+Safety and Security in Hyderabad: People in Coastal Andhra and Rayalaseema regions express worries about the safety of their friends and relatives who have settled in the state capital, Hyderabad and the fear that they would be considered 'non-locals' in their own state.
 They also said that they are not ready to lose Hyderabad since they opined, they had contributed more for the development of Hyderabad.